Asymptotic Expansions for High-Frequency Option Data: Introduction

-The results of the present paper relates to several strands of work.
+Motivated by this, the goal of this paper is to develop higher-order asymptotic expansions of \eqref{eq:exp} for some It\^o semimartingale process $x$, when both $\Delta\downarrow 0$ and $T\downarrow 0$ simultaneously.
+Such expansions relate to several strands of work in the literature.
 First, asymptotic expansions to first order for $ \mathbb{E}_t[e^{iu(x_{t+T}-x_t)/\sqrt{T}}]$ have been derived by \cite{jacod2014efficient,jacod2018limit}.
 Second, \cite{T21} extends the work of \cite{jacod2014efficient,jacod2018limit} by deriving higher-order expansions for characteristic functions of It\^o semimartingales.
 The generalization of this expansion result to the case with rough volatility and jump intensity is provided by \cite{CT22}.
 Finally, there is a lot of earlier work on asymptotic expansions of conditional expectations of various transforms of It\^o semimartingale increments over short time intervals and/or of their conditional distribution, see e.g., \cite{ruschendorf2002expansion}, \cite{figueroa2009small}, \cite{MN11}, \cite{figueroa2012small}, \cite{bentata2012short}, among others.

 The main difference of the current paper from all of the above-cited work is that our interest is in deriving an asymptotic expansion result for an \emph{increment} of the conditional characteristic function.
 Since $\Delta$ in \eqref{eq:exp} is typically much smaller than $T$ (e.g., several minutes versus several days), just characterizing the first few leading terms of $\mathbb{E}_t[e^{iu(x_{t+T}-x_t)/\sqrt{T}}]$ as $T$ shrinks is not sufficient in general for deriving the asymptotic behavior of \eqref{eq:exp}.
 Instead, in order to derive a general expansion result for \eqref{eq:exp} in terms of $\Delta$ and $T$, with only mild restrictions on the relative speed with which $\Delta$ and $T$ shrink to zero, we first need to expand $\mathbb{E}_t[e^{iu(x_{t+T}-x_t)/\sqrt{T}}]$ up to a residual error term of asymptotic order $O_p(T^k)$ (where $k$ is connected to our assumptions on $x$ and, in general, can be arbitrarily large) and then further analyze its behavior as $t$ varies.
 To the best of our knowledge, such double asymptotics have not been investigated thus far.